Georgie Levine: Career ending eye injury, 1928

 During a bout around 1928, Levine suffered an eye injury which continued to deteriorate.
 He secretly had the eye removed, never telling the Boxing Commission and continuing his boxing career.
 He claimed to have passed the pre-fight physical examinations before each fight by memorizing the eye chart.

 He initially retired from boxing after a ten round loss to future welterweight champion Tommy Freeman in a ten round points decision on October 14, 1929 at Motor Square Garden in Pittsburgh.
 The exceptional Freeman, a rising star, boxed elegantly conserving his energy to last the full ten rounds, and slipped most of the punches of Levine while landing his own with accuracy.
 He appeared to fight without dealing unnecessary punishment to Levine, whom he easily outpointed.

-Levine came out of retirement from competitive boxing on September 24, 1932 to box Charlie Rauch, winning in a six round points decision, the feature bout at Ridgewood Grove in Brooklyn.
+Levine came out of retirement from competitive boxing on September 24, 1932 to box Charlie Rauch, winning in a six round points decision, the feature bout at Ridgewood Grove Arena in Brooklyn.
 It was his last known professional match.
 In a late life interview, he admitted that his previous eye injury was a major determinant in his decision to retire.